 Only when Sophie Quirk links comedy to an established “serious” subject, like politics, or to negativity do people think there is any value in it.
 “Just because it’s fun doesn’t mean it’s insignificant,” she says.
 “People think that [studying] fear must be very important.
 But laughter, the state of being amused—because it’s fun and exciting, that’s the reason it’s been neglected and that’s really, really odd.”

-Research suggests that comedians had less activity in brain regions associated with the pleasure and enjoyment of humor.
 Research is exploring all kinds of aspects—from what happens in the brain when we ‘get’ a joke, to the cardiovascular benefits of a good laugh.
 It could also shed light on the nature of people who choose comedy as a career.
 For example, research presented in 2014 suggested that, despite their work, comedians had less activity in brain regions associated with the pleasure and enjoyment of humor compared to everyone else.

 “This generation is when we are going to start seeing people studying humor like they studied intelligence,” Scott Weems tells me.
 “Humor may be the way of finally getting at what is special about the human condition … I don’t know if it will be in my lifetime, but we’re getting close.”